Dress: Cool Leopards Maxi Dress by Farm Rio (size M) via Nuuly

 Stats: 5'7" 38-32-42

 Leopard love...I'm not a cat person, but the colors in this were spectacularly juicy...this needs to be worn on a tropical cruise or an African safari.
 The long dramatic frilly sleeves & plunging cutout back made me adore this dress.
 The fit was tts, which is not always the case with Farm Rio as I often size down.
 Fantastic maxi length...I wore this with both heels & flats...& no bra.
+It's a good thing I think scars are sexy...because I have a lot of them now.

 How perfect are these $9 sandals I found on Poshmark?!
 Leopard print with a leopard dress.